goshevs/R_effcomp/README.md

 The primary functions are `effcomp` and `testpwcomp`.

-Function `effcomp` computes pair-wise differences in margins.
+Function `effcomp` computes pairwise differences in margins.
 Its syntax is:

     effcomp(effects_obj, lincon, all = FALSE)